 Did Constantine change the Sabbath?
 Did Constantine make the Sabbath Sunday instead of Saturday?Constantine the Great, emperor of Rome during much of the first half of the 4th Century AD, attributed his success as a military leader and ruler to his faith in the Christian God.
 He was the first Roman emperor to profess Christianity, and subsequently codified certain Christian traditions as Roman law.
-One of these traditions was the celebration of the Sabbath on Sunday.
 In AD 321, the emperor decreed, "On the venerable day of the Sun [Sunday] let the magistrates and people residing in cities rest, and let all workshops be closed" (Codex Justinianus lib.
 3, tit.
 12, 3; trans. in Philip Schaff, History of the Christian Church, Vol. 3, p.
 380, note 1).

 Is Sabbath-keeping something Christians should do?